top of page

 Search

-When a neurodivergent teen experiences sensory overload, what you see on the outside can look like “defiance,” “shutdown,” or “meltdown.”
-But on the inside, their nervous system is overwhelmed.
-Their brain is trying to handle too much input at once,noise, light, movement, pressure, emotions and it becomes harder for them to regulate on their own.
+When a neurodivergent teen experiences sensory overload, their reactions may appear as “defiance,” “shutdown,” or “meltdown.”
+However, on the inside, their nervous system is overwhelmed.
+They are trying to process too much input at once—noise, light, movement, pressure, and emotions.
+This can make it difficult for them to self-regulate.

-In this blog, you’ll learn three powerful techniques that help you respond with understanding and confidence, so your teen feels understood, and you feel empowered.
+In this blog, you’ll learn three powerful techniques to respond with understanding and confidence.
+This way, your teen feels understood, and you feel empowered.

 What Sensory Overload Really Feels Like for Youth